 Polarized release of T-cell-receptor-enriched microvesicles at the immunological synapse.
-Choudhuri K, Llodrá J, Roth EW, Tsai J, Gordo S, Wucherpfennig KW, Kam LC, Stokes DL, Dustin ML.
-Nature 2014; 507:118-123.
+Choudhuri K, Llodra J, Roth EW, Tsai J, Gordo S, Wucherpfennig KW, Kam LC, Stokes DL, Dustin ML.
+Nature 2014; 507:118-23

 The alarmin IL-33 promotes regulatory T-cell function in the intestine.
-Schiering C, Krausgruber T, Chomka A, Frohlich A, Adelmann K, Wohlfert EA, Pott J, Griseri T, Bollrath J, Hegazy AN, Harrison OJ, Owens BM, Lohning M, Belkaid Y, Fallon PG, Powrie F. Nature 2014 Jul 16. doi:10.1038/nature13577. [epub ahead of print.]
+Schiering C, Krausgruber T, Chomka A, Frohlich A, Adelmann K, Wohlfert EA, Pott J, Griseri T, Bollrath J, Hegazy AN, Harrison OJ, Owens BM, Lohning M, Belkaid Y, Fallon PG, Powrie F. Nature 2014; 513:564-8

-Selective TNFR1 blockade is anti-inflammatory and reveals an immunoregulatory role for TNFR2.
+Selective tumor necrosis factor receptor I blockade is antiinflammatory and reveals immunoregulatory role of tumor necrosis factor receptor II in collagen-induced arthritis.
 McCann FE, Perocheau DP, Ruspi G, Blazek K, Davies ML, Feldmann M, Dean JL, Stoop AA, Williams RO.
-Arthritis Rheumatol 2014 Jun 25. doi:10.1002/art.38755. [epub ahead of print.]
+Arthritis Rheumatol 2014; 66:2728-38

 No front page content has been created yet.